asheroto/DiscordAltF4/README.md

 # DiscordAltF4
 When pressing Alt+F4 on Discord it will end program instead of just closing the window.
-This script fixes that.
+This script fixes that by closing the window instead.

 There are no modifications being made to any Discord program.
 This simply closes the Discord window that is active when Alt+F4 is pressed.